 I pause and look at them closely as we cross the street together and we make eye contact.

 "Glucagon?"
 I inquire.

 Her eyes widen.
 "Yeah!"

 She first assumes I have gestational diabetes (since I am wicked prego these days) and tells me how his mom had it with him and his older brother.
-Sounds like mom is trying to ease the sting of diagnosis for him by relating to her own experiences managing BG.
+Sounds like mom is trying to ease the sting of diagnosis for him by relating to her own experiences managing blood glucose levels.

-"I have type one too" I say.
+"I have type 1 too," I say.
 She gets excited.
-I am also but cannot help but feel an overwhelming feeling of sadness for the young boy.
+I am also, but cannot help but feel an overwhelming feeling of sadness for the young boy.
 He is just fine though.
 "You?!
 You have type 1 diabetes too!!?"
 "I do!!"
 We bond.
 He can't believe it.
 Just recently diagnosed.
 Can't believe he is not the only one.

-I can't help but pause and think about what if it was my child.
+I can't help but pause and think about "what if it was my child?"
 The kid was a happy kid.
 He was not in the least bit sad or bitter.
-I reflect about a recent social media post inquiring if those diagnosed as adults feel more bitter because they remember life before.
+I reflect about a recent social media post inquiring if those diagnosed as adults feel more bitter because they remember life before diagnosis.
 I am thankful that I don't feel bitter.
-Although my heart broke for him I could not bring myself to feel bad for him as he skipped away to the other side of the tracks.
+Although my heart broke for him I could not bring myself to feel bad for him, as he skipped away to the other side of the tracks.